xlab-uiuc/acto/README.md

 Using the c6420 profile we recommend, run the tests with 16 workers `-n 16` and it will take about 80 minutes to finish.

 Using the c8220 profile we cecommend, run the tests with 8 workers `-n 8` and it will take about 3 hours to finish.

+We suggest starting this long-running experiment in a tmux or screen session.

 **Caution**: running too many workers at the same time may overload your machine, and Kind would fail to bootstrap Kubernetes clusters.
 If you are not running the experiment using our recommended CloudLab profile, please default the number of workers to `1`.
 Running this step sequentially takes approximately 17 hours.